-Welcome to my repository of non-convergent suite of random letters.
-Here, you may contemplate the variation of 26 letters and some other weird characters.
+Welcome to my unique repository of divergent sequences of random characters.
+Here, you may contemplate the endless variations of 26 letters and some special characters.

 2018 is here.
 Happy new year !
 2017 was a productive year in every direction.
 Workwise , it was a blast.
 I joined an amazing team and we are doing very nice things all together.
 But my brain is constantly sparkling and I’ve got plenty of new ideas.
 During the last months, I’ve explored new universes.

 Younger, working in Brussels was not an option.
 I never had a deep love for that city, never had a deep love of traffic jam… and never had love for public transportation like trains.
 Despite the fact that I love driving, I can’t bear staying in the car, stucked in the traffic jam, praying for the people in front of you to pass the next gear.

 As I wrote in my previous post, the last months were pretty busy.
 And it’s still the case.
 I’ve been assigned new tasks at work and if you know me a bit now, you probably know that I like to do things properly.
 So, the task I’ve been asked to do is to analyze and rewrite the custom authentication system of NextEuropa, the Drupal 7 platform used at the European Commission.